Not Trusting Another

 The only charge against this man was apostasy, and yet he did not really claim to be right but just to have the right to not reject evidences against the Church president.
 His excommunication was definitely influenced by the politics of men, not the living of a gospel of love.

-So if what has been said is basically correct, one of the main obstacles to the coming forth of Zion at this time is the failure of the present Gentile church to allow members to legitimately not sustain the president of the Church and his counselors and to seek to settle sincere controversies over them by a trial as explained in D&C 107:81-84.
+So if what has been said is basically correct, one of the main obstacles to the coming forth of Zion at this time is the failure of the present Gentile church to allow members to legitimately not sustain the president of the Church and his counselors and to seek to settle sincere controversies over them by a trial as explained in D&C 107:81-84, and supported by JST Mark 9:40-48.

-If members have gumption enough to support their God-given right of an honest dissent over the leadership, then there is a good chance that these members will receive the promised blessings of living all of God’s commandments.
-On the other hand, if they neglect their responsibility, they will be subject to the other promise of not receiving the promised blessings.
+If members have integrity enough to claim, or even just support fellow members, the God-given right of honest dissent over members of the church Presidency, then there is a good chance that these members will receive the promised blessings for living all of God’s commandments.
+On the other hand, if they accept that the leaders are above all scriptural laws, they will be subject to not receiving the promised blessings.

 Where do you stand today?
 Remember your salvation is at stake.